 Who Needs a Portable Induction Cooktop?

-Just about anyone who cooks regularly can benefit from having an extra burner occasionally.
-Here's a list of reasons why a portable induction cooktop is a great thing to have in your kitchen:
+Just about anyone who cooks regularly can benefit from having an extra burner.
+Here are some reasons why a portable induction cooktop is a great thing to have in your kitchen:

 - For entertaining (an extra burner for big cooking jobs, as an omelet station for brunches, etc.)

-- ...Or, for cooking indoors on a hot day when you don't want to heat up your kitchen
+- ...Or, for cooking indoors when you don't want to heat up your kitchen

 - When you want easy cleanup

-- For easy, convenient cooking in your cabin, RV, or boat
+- For cooking in your cabin, RV, boat, or tiny home

 - For emergencies (your stove breaks)